mendix/docs/content/en/docs/refguide/modeling/app-explorer/security/app-security/strict-mode.md

 | data.rollback |                         |
 | data.get      | Except by GUID or GUIDs |

-This means these APIs cannot be invoked via JavaScript Actions or the browser's console.
+This means that these APIs cannot be invoked via JavaScript actions or the browser's console.
 The APIs are also disabled on the Runtime.
+If any of these APIs are used in a JavaScript action, consider to use a nanoflow instead.

+For PWA and React Native, it is still possible to access the above Client APIs, even with Strict Mode enabled.

 ## 3 Disallowing Save button on Page Templates
-Additionally, Studio Pro will throw a consistency error when using a save button on a page template.
-This will make sure that only entities which are on a page with a save button can be commited to the runtime.
+Additionally, Studio Pro will throw a consistency error when a save button is used on a layout.
+This will ensure that exclusively entities which are on the page with a save button can be commited to the runtime.

 ## 4 Read More